North Downs Way : Sandling to Wye walk

 There is also a map-only version of the directions (see bottom of this page) for those that prefer this.

 While downland can be relatively dry in winter, this walk does have several sections on shady tracks that look potentially very muddy between November and March.
+In early spring, all the woods en route have good displays of celandines, wood anenomes and bluebells, plus some wild garlic.
 In late spring there can be intense displays of buttercups on this walk.

-If the Tiger Inn is full, there is an alternative pub 2.2km (1.4 miles) further up the road – the Five Bells Inn (01303 813334 www.fivebellsinnbrabourne.com)in Brabourne, a charmingly quirky pub with plenty of seating both inside and out, which offers an interesting and not over-priced menu from 12pm to 9pm daily.
+If the Tiger Inn is full, there is an alternative pub 2.2km (1.4 miles) further up the road – the Five Bells Inn (01303 813 334) in Brabourne, a charmingly quirky pub with plenty of seating both inside and out.
+It serves food 12-3pm Monday to Saturday and to 5pm Sunday and bank holidays, along with 5-9pm Monday to Saturday, and is open all afternoon daiy for drinks.
 This requires a detour off the walk, however, which adds 800 metres (0.5 miles) to the walk length.
-See the walk directions pdf for details of this.
+See the walk directions pdf orthe GPS file for details.

-It is 10.8km (6.7 miles) after lunch in Stowting – to Wye.
-There is a cafe in the village - the Wye Coffee Shop and Kitchen, but it closes at the cruelly early hour of 4pm on Saturdays and 3pm on Sundays, though at 5pm Monday to Friday, so most walkers will not get to it in time.
+It is 10.8km (6.7 miles) after lunch in Stowting to Wye.
+There is a cafe in the village - the Wye Coffee Shop and Kitchen - but this closes too early for our purposes, at 4pm Tuesday to Saturday, and 3pm on Sunday and Monday.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|